Cal Raleigh: All-Star break and second half: home run records chase

-On September 14, Raleigh tied Mantle's 1961 record for most home runs by a switch-hitter.
+On September 14, Raleigh tied Mantle's 1961 record for most home runs by a switch hitter.
 That homer was also Raleigh's 43rd home run this season while playing catcher, passing Javy Lopez in 2003 for the single-season record.
 On September 16, Raleigh broke Mantle's record, hitting home runs 55 and 56 of the season.
 He tied Griffey for the most home runs in a season by a Mariner.
 On September 20, Raleigh hit his 57th home run of the season, passing Griffey for the most home runs in a season in franchise history in a win over the Astros.
 On September 24, Raleigh hit two home runs to reach his final total of 60 home runs, which led the majors.
-He was the first catcher to hit 60 home runs, and one of only seven players in MLB history to hit 60 home runs in a season, and the first in the American League who was not a member of the New York Yankees.
+He was the first catcher to hit 60 home runs, and one of only seven players in MLB history to hit 60 home runs in a season, and the first in the AL who was not on the Yankees.
 He also tied the MLB record with 11 multi-homer games in a season, joining Hank Greenberg, Sosa, and Judge.
 These achievements came in a 9–2 victory over the Colorado Rockies, with the Mariners clinching their first AL West title since 2001.

 Raleigh finished the regular season with a .247/.359/.589 slash line, setting new career highs with 147 hits, 110 runs scored, 24 doubles, and 14 stolen bases across 159 games.
 He led the AL with 125 RBI and led the majors with 60 home runs.

+Raleigh finished second place in a tight vote for the AL Most Valuable Player Award, receiving 13 first-place votes, four fewer than Judge.
+Both Raleigh and Judge received first or second place votes from all 30 voters.
+Raleigh won the Player of the Year Award from the MLB Players Association, the Sporting News, and Baseball Digest.
+He also won the Silver Slugger Award as the best hitting AL catcher and was named to the All-MLB First Team.